 BMW i3 REx Rated At 39 MPG With 72-Mile EV Range, 117 MPGe

-After sitting idle at the dock, awaiting an official fuel economy rating from the EPA, the BMW i3 with the three-cylinder range extender finally has the credentials needed to go on sale.
+After sitting idle at the dock, awaiting an official fuel economy rating from the EPA, the BMW i3 with the two-cylinder range extender finally has the credentials needed to go on sale.
 Rated at 39 MPG and with a 72-mile EV range, the BMW i3 REx has a total range of about 150 miles and a 117 MPGe.
 So how’s it stack up against competitors?

 The most obvious car to compare it to is the Chevy Volt, which can only go 35 miles per charge, but has a total range of about 300 miles with a full tank of gas.
 It’s also cheaper, though the purpose-built BMW i3 is rear-wheel drive, lighter, more powerful, and hence quicker.
 The i3 takes 7.2 seconds to go from 0 to 60 MPH, whereas the Volt is more than a second slower at 8.5 seconds.
 However, the Volt is also about $10,000 cheaper, $34,185 compared to $45,200, but the i3 REx has a better MPGe rating, 117 compared just 98.